Contribute to (R)?ex

 Please note that the API documentation is automatically generated for the website from the embedded pod sections of the files in the (R)?ex repo.

 If you want to contribute new functionality or fix things, you can just clone the repository on GitHub and send pull requests against the master branch.
-We encourage you to logically group your commits together in topic/feature branches and send a pull request for each of your topic branches.
+We encourage you to logically group your commits together in topic/feature branches and send a pull request for each of them.
+We also appreciate nicely formatted and meaningful commit messages, for example something like described here.

 We use perltidy to help us to maintain a consequent code style throughout the project (check out our .perltidyrc for more details).
 We recommend setting it up with your favorite IDE or text editor, so you can apply formatting easily or even automatically to your changes before committing them.